ENACT HEALTH SAFETY CHANGES IN PHYSICAL SPACES

 - Special dietary needs will continue to be met, and student-favorite items will be incorporated at each location.

-- Tent seating near each dining location will be equipped with sanitizing wipes for students to sanitize surfaces before and after eating or studying, in addition to regular cleaning by Purdue staff.
+- Tent seating near each dining location is equipped with sanitizing wipes for students to sanitize surfaces before and after eating or studying, in addition to regular cleaning by Purdue staff.

 - Additional retail and on-the-go options will be added in the academic areas of campus.

-- Dining courts will serve only students with dining plans.
+- Dining courts currently serve only students with dining plans.

 - As conditions and protocols change, staff are prepared to gradually open seating in dining courts, open access to dining courts beyond those with dining plans, and scale points of service appropriately.